justinchapdelaine/wolle/README.md

 - This is a minimal scaffold for Phase 1.
 It includes a simple Ollama helper that attempts an HTTP health check at http://127.0.0.1:11434 and falls back to checking the `ollama` CLI.
 - For the full PRD features (context menus, installer, model provisioning, robust positioning), further work is required.
 - Tray-aware behavior:
-  - With tray builds (default for release), pressing Esc hides the window; use the tray menu → Show to bring it back, or tray → Quit to exit.
+  - With tray builds (default for release):
+    - The app starts minimized/hidden.
+Use the tray menu → Show to open the Action window, or tray → Settings to open the Settings window.
+    - Pressing Esc or clicking the window X hides the window (app remains in tray).
+Use tray → Quit to exit fully.
-  - In dev or non-tray builds, pressing Esc closes the window/app.
+  - In dev or non-tray builds, pressing Esc closes the window/app and windows close normally.
-  - The app starts hidden to avoid white flash and reveals once the frontend is ready (with a 250 ms safety fallback).

 ## WebView2 preflight